Ever tried to open a bank account in Hungary?

 They pop up a Hungarian company (a “Kft”) and restructure their business out of Hungary.
 After setting up a Hungarian company or branch, many will apply for a business bank account in Hungary, which is also possible for foreign non-residents.

 Budapest is cheap, has consistent wifi, and offers a European lifestyle at a fraction of the costs you’ll find in other EU countries.
 So it’s no surprise that many digital nomads, freelancers, and remote business owners flock here.

 If you can work remotely, why wouldn’t you base yourself in a crazy affordable city like Budapest?
 And in terms of banking, many digital nomads will open a bank account in Hungary to pay local expenses and access local services.

-Look, EMIs and fintechs are great for small purchases.
+Look, EMIs and fintech are great for small purchases.
 Transferwise, Revolut, N26 cards are convenient.
 Who doesn’t love killer exchange rates and cool metal cards?

 But there’s a dirty little secret that no one likes to talk about…

 Digital transfer services, EMIs, and other online “banks” don’t always work.
 And it’s common for them to get declined for large purchases, even if you have tons of cash in your account.

 On a date?
 At a fancy hotel?
 Expensive business dinner and picking up the bill?
 If you whip out your fintech card and get declined, that won’t go over well.